Written by Marvin Tupper Jones

 The idea for the traveling trunk project began when Susan Claffey and I attended a 2-day workshop in Reston, hosted by the Americana Corner and the American Battlefield Trust.

-The traveling trunk project started on May 1.
+The traveling trunk project started on May 1, 2025.
 Thanks to Dr. Carolivia Herron, the Chairman of the Alliance’s Education Committee, we were able to speak with DC Public Schools in late September.
 On Oct 10, we presented our plan to 5th-grade teachers and began receiving invitations to classes.
-Our first classes began in November.
+Our first classes began in November, 2025.

-We worked within the time frame given by the teachers - classes were 40-50 minutes long; I opened each class visit with the Alliance's mission and explained the five topics, accompanied by a PowerPoint.
+I opened each class visit with the Alliance's mission and explained the five topics, using a PowerPoint presentation.
 This takes about 6 minutes.
 Then, our reenactor partners give the main talk based on their strengths.
 We closed the session with students wearing, in rotation, the four caps and four jackets from the trunk.

 In every class, the students were excited about the clothes.
 Frequently, they asked more questions than we had time to answer.
 One student asked her teacher to return, which we did.
 For privacy reasons, we only take photographs from the rear of the classrooms, but some teachers have shared their photographs.